Select Page

 The Official East German Name

-The East German government referred to the Berlin Wall as the “Antifaschistischer Schutzwall,” which translates to the “Antifascist Protective Wall” in English.
-It was created to supposedly protect the East German population from Western imperialism and the threat of fascism.
+The East German government gave the name “Antifaschistischer Schutzwall” which is translated to English as “Antifascist Protective Wall” to the division.
+It was supposed to protect the East German population from the western imperialism and the threat of fascists.

 Construction and Purpose